KakarotDB/qr-on-site/CODE_OF_CONDUCT.md

 ### 4. Permanent Ban

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Winter of Open Source Violations

+Additional consequences specific to WOS participation:

+* **First Offense**: Warning and point deduction (-20 points)
+* **Second Offense**: Temporary suspension from event (1 week)
+* **Third Offense**: Permanent removal from event and disqualification

+Examples of violations include:
+- Plagiarism or claiming others' work
+- Creating fake issues to farm points
+- Spamming low-quality PRs
+- Harassment of maintainers or other contributors
+- Attempting to game the points system

 ## Attribution